MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-define-and-allocate-costs.md

 > [!IMPORTANT]
 > [!INCLUDE[prod_short](includes/prod_short.md)] automatically calculates the **Percent** field using a percentage rate that is dependent on all three allocation ratios that are entered in the **Share** field for all three lines.

-## <a name="scenario--defining-dynamic-allocations-based-on-items-sold" />Scenario 2: Defining Dynamic Allocations Based on Items Sold
+## <a name="scenario-2-defining-dynamic-allocations-based-on-items-sold" />Scenario 2: Defining Dynamic Allocations Based on Items Sold

 This topic shows an example of how to define allocations by using the dynamic allocation method.
 In the example, you change the dynamic allocation of the costs for the SALES cost centre to support the new cost object IT EQUIPMENT.
 IT EQUIPMENT packages have item numbers in the range from 8904-W to 8924-W. You use the previous year’s sales figures to calculate the share.
 The allocation is posted to the helping cost type 9903.